 The Department of Natural Resources Management is primarily concerned with the application of basic ecological principles to the management and use of natural resources.
 The curriculum for natural resources management prepares students for graduate school.
 The range management and wildlife biology tracks meet the Civil Service or certification requirements for positions as range conservationists or wildlife biologists for agencies such as the U.S. Fish and Wildlife Service, Natural Resource Conservation Service, Forest Service, and Bureau of Land Management.

-Bachelor of Science in Natural Resources Management.
 Students pursuing a B.S. in Natural Resources Management must make a C or better in departmental courses to be eligible for graduation.
-The degree has five tracks (pages 143-145): (1) ranch management, (2) wildlife biology, (3) fisheries biology, (4) range conservation, and (5) conservation science.
+The degree has five tracks: (1) conservation science, (2) fisheries biology, (3) ranch management, (4) range conservation, (5) wildlife biology, and.
 The wildlife biology track can meet the minimum requirements recommended by the Wildlife Society for wildlife biologist certification, and the fisheries biology track can meet the minimum certification requirements recommended by the American Fisheries Society for a fisheries professional.
 The range conservaton track meets the accreditation standards of the Society for Range Management.

 Minor.
 This department offers a minor in natural resources management for students majoring outside the department.
 For more information on requirements for completing a minor, refer to "Selecting a Minor" in the introductory information about this college or contact the departmental chair.